Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 ## Syntax errors

-Figure 2 shows the number of syntactic errors found in the code produced by each model and code wrapping strategy.
+Models tend to make more syntax errors when asked to wrap code in JSON.
-Models tend to make more syntactic errors when asked to wrap code in JSON.
+Figure 2 shows the number of syntax errors found in the code produced by each model and code wrapping strategy, totaling up `SyntaxError` and `IndentationError` errors from all 5 runs.

-Sonnet avoided syntactic errors regardless of the code wrapping strategy, but its benchmark scores in Figure 1 were lower with JSON.
+Sonnet's results seems to indicate that the negative effects of JSON-wrapping go beyond syntactic difficulties.
-This seems to indicate that JSON-wrapping does more than simply raise the syntactic difficulty in coding.
+Sonnet avoided syntax errors regardless of the code wrapping strategy, but its benchmark scores in Figure 1 were nonetheless lower with JSON.
-It may distract or challenge the model in a way that reduces its ability to reason about coding problems.
+This implies that JSON-wrapping may distract or challenge models in a way that reduces their ability to reason about solving coding problems.

 {% include code-in-json-syntax.js %}

 > Figure 2: Number of `SyntaxError` and `IndentationError` errors found in model generated code,
 > totaled from 5 runs.
-> Models tend to make more syntactic errors when asked to wrap code in JSON.
+> Models tend to make more syntax and formatting errors when asked to wrap code in JSON.

 ## Conclusions